Findymail/n8n-nodes-findymail/README.md

 ---

 **Note**: This is a community node and is not officially supported by n8n.
-Use at your own discretion and ensure you comply with FindyMail's terms of service and usage policies.
+Use at your own discretion and ensure you comply with Findymail's terms of service and usage policies.